IsmaelMartinez/gridfs-storage-engine/README.md

-# GridfsStorage
+# gridfs-storage-engine

-GridfsStorage is a Multer Storage Engine implementation for Gridfs (MongoDB)
+gridfs-storage-engine is a Multer Storage Engine implementation for Gridfs (MongoDB)

 ## How does it work

-At the moment, GridfsStorage streams a file to mongodb using grind-stream.
+At the moment, gridfs-storage-engine streams a file to mongodb using grind-stream.

 Following the [Multer Storage Engine](https://github.com/expressjs/multer/blob/master/StorageEngine.md) pattern, to use this Storage engine you will need to initialize it with multer.

 ```
-var storage = require('GridfsStorage.js')();
+var storage = require('gridfs-storage-engine.js')();
 var upload = multer({ storage: storage });
 ```